Aliutin/Chicago-2023-Bike-Climate/README.md

     ```

 3.  **Execution:** Run the cells in the `Project3_code_orig.ipynb` notebook sequentially.
 The notebook will process the data, perform the analysis, and generate the visualizations and an interactive map file (`chicago_bike_heatmap_example.html`).

+Contact information:
+Anton Liutin
+UW-Madison
+Email and Phony by request